Updated March 14, 2023

 - In the case of symmetric key encryption, the secret key that both the parties possess can be anything such as a passcode or a password.
 It can also be the random string of letters or numbers generated by a secure random number generator (RNG).
 This RNG is used for critical applications such as banking based encryption, where the symmetric keys must be developed by making use of RNG, which is also an industry-wide standard such as FIPS 140-2.

-What can you do with symmetric key encryption?
+What can you do with Symmetric Key Encryption?

-This can be used in the case of RC6, DES, RC5, AES, RC4, Blowfish, Twofish, CAST5, Serpent, 3DES, Skipjack, IDEA, Safer++, etc. This is generally used to achieve many cryptographic primitives than normal or basic encryption techniques.
+This can be used in the case of RC6, DES, RC5, AES, RC4, Blowfish, Twofish, CAST5, Serpent, 3DES, Skipjack, IDEA, Safer++, etc. This is generally used to achieve more cryptographic primitives than normal or basic encryption techniques.
 When you encrypt a message, you cannot guarantee that the message content will not be changed when encrypted.
 Therefore, a message authentication code is added along with the ciphertext to ensure that the changes made to the ciphertext will be well efficiently noted by the receiver side.

-1. Extremely secure: This algorithm is extremely secure as only one key is being put to use for all kinds of transactions.
+- Extremely secure: This algorithm is extremely secure as only one key is being put to use for all kinds of transactions.

-2. Relatively fast: This is a faster algorithm as not much complex structure is involved with these algorithms.
+- Relatively fast: This is a faster algorithm as not much complex structure is involved with these algorithms.

 The scope of these keys is that they are generated, which are used with multiple given suits of algorithms, specifically called the cryptosystems, to lie till the fact these algorithms are being used for doing one transaction or for sending and receiving one or the other form of a message packet.
 As soon as the data is delivered to the intended recipient, the symmetric key encryption scope disappears as the key is then destroyed, and a fresh key is created for a different set of data.

-Why do we need it?
+Why do we Need it?

 Data is critical, and securing data is one of the major challenges that big enterprises and banks struggle with today.
-The plain text form of data can be easily tampered with and played around with by an attacker or a hacker.
+The plain text form of data can easily be tampered with and played around by an attacker or a hacker.
 Therefore securing these critical pieces of information becomes mandatory and then algorithms and techniques such as symmetric key encryption come into play.

-How is symmetric key encryption technology going to help you in career growth?
+How is Symmetric Key Encryption Technology going to help you in Career Growth?

 This has been a guide to Symmetric Key Encryption.
-Here we discuss the working, uses, need, future scope, advantages, and How this technology will help you in career growth.
+Here we discuss the working, uses, need, future scope, advantages, and how this technology will help you in career growth.
 You can also go through our other suggested articles to learn more –